brianhigh/gnarwall/doc/DebianLiveFilteringBridge.md

 Problem:  You want to run the [NDC LFW](https://staff.washington.edu/corey/fw/) scripts for your filtering bridge firewall, but you do not want to use [Gibraltar](http://www.gibraltar.at/).
 Instead, you want something you can customize, run solely from your USB stick, and update when you want to.

-Solution:  [Debian Live](http://live.debian.net/) has a [web-based live build web application](http://live.debian.net/devel/live-build/) which can build your image in a few minutes, with many customization options.
+Solution:  [Live-Systems.org](http://cgi.build.live-systems.org/cgi-bin/live-build) has a [web-based live build web application](http://cgi.build.live-systems.org/cgi-bin/live-build) which can build your image in a few minutes, with many customization options.

 ## GnarWall Script Files